cafe-desktop/lapiz/plugins/README.md

-## This is the plugins directory for pluma.
+## This is the plugins directory for lapiz.
 If you want to write a plugin, you have to put the plugin folder here.
 Each plugin folder must contain a README file having a brief description of the plugin.
 See the other folders for better understanding.